uo-ec607/lectures/17-spark/17-spark.md

 ### Java 8

-Spark requires Java 8.
-This is somewhat annoying, since you probably already have a newer version of Java installed on your system as the default.^[The method for checking which version(s) of Java you have varies by operating system.
-I therefore recommend that you Google it.
-On my linux system I can just use the following shell commands: `$ java --version` or `$ archlinux-java status` (Arch linux only).]
+Spark requires Java 8, which you can install [here](https://www.java.com/download/).
+This is somewhat annoying, since you probably already have a newer version of Java installed on your system as the default.^[We'll get to this in a second, but you can check your current (default) Java version by running `system("java -version")` in your R console.
+You can also get a list of all installed Java versions on your system, although the method varies by operating system.
+(E.g. On Arch Linux I can run `$ archlinux-java status` from the shell.)
+You're probably best off Googling it.]
 One way to get around this problem is to [replace your current Java installation with Java 8](https://github.com/uc-cfss/Discussion/issues/71).
 This will automatically make it the default Java environment and is probably the simplest solution.
 However, I personally don't like the idea of uninstalling the most recent Java version on my computer just to run Spark.
 In my view, a better solution is to install Java 8 *alongside* your current version.
-You can then tell R which Java version it should use via an **environment variable**.
-This works exactly the same way as when we used environment variables to save secret API keys.
+You can then tell R which Java version it should use via an environment variable.
+This works exactly the same way as when we used environment variables to save secret API keys during our webscraping and cloud computing lectures.
 (See [here](https://raw.githack.com/uo-ec607/lectures/master/07-web-apis/07-web-apis.html#aside:_safely_store_and_use_api_keys_as_environment_variables) if you missed it.)
-For example, you can tell R to use Java 8 for the current session by [setting a temporary environment variable](https://github.com/rstudio/sparklyr/issues/1383#issuecomment-381014611) with the following command.
+For example, you can tell R to use Java 8 for the current session by setting a temporary environment variable with the following command.

 ```r